 You can see how much you’ll need to pay based on the price set by the seller, and the amount you are expected to get back by the end of the investment term.
 You’ll also see what your estimated effective return would be based on the price, shown as an Internal Rate of Return (IRR).
 The higher the price the seller wants, the lower your estimated effective return will be as you’ll have to pay (i.e invest) more to get the same amount back.
 Your effective rate of return may be higher or lower than the original rate of return on the investment when it launched - you can learn more about the pricing of investments here and about IRRs here.

 If you View a particular offer, you’ll be able to see the full breakdown of what you can expect to receive back and when.
-Remember, as with any investment, there are risks, and the returns from the investment are not guaranteed.

 Buying an investment